ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 \newpage

 ## Architecture of deployed application
-The following two diagrams illustrates the deployed architecture of our first version of _Chirp!_ "_Chirp.CLI_", and our final version of _Chirp!_ "_Chirp.Web_".
+The following two diagrams illustrates the deployed architecture of our first version of _Chirp!
+"Chirp.CLI"_, and our final version of _Chirp!
+"Chirp.Web"_.
 The diagrams illustrates the communication flow between the user, i.e. client, and the deployed application.

 ![Illustration of the deployed architecture of the _Chirp.CLI_ application.](Images/Deployment%20Diagram%20Chirp%20CLI.png)